-Head Coach Evan Agona - 3rd Year
+Head Coach Evan Agona

 firstname.lastname@example.org | (330) 716-1368

 Agona was a four-year letter winner, and part of two North Coast Athletic Conference (NCAC) championship teams at The College of Wooster where he graduated with a bachelor’s degree in business economics in 2004.
 He earned a master’s degree in sport management from Slippery Rock University (PA) in 2008.
-Prior to college he attended Ursuline High School in Youngstown, where he was a two-year letter winner in both baseball and football.
-During his baseball career he twice earned honors as a 1st Team All-Steel Valley Conference player and was a captain of the 2000 OHSAA State Championship team.
+Prior to college, he attended Ursuline High School in Youngstown, where he was a two-year letter winner in both baseball and football.
+During his baseball career, he twice earned honors as a 1st Team All-Steel Valley Conference player and was a captain of the 2000 OHSAA State Championship team.

 In addition to his coaching role, Agona also serves as an adjunct professor on campus.
 Additionally, he owns his own business Agona Baseball Camps, LLC where he conducts showcases, camps, lessons, and tournaments.
-Agona currently resides in Canton, with his wife Mary Kate and their children Aubree (4) and Easton (1).
+Agona currently resides in Canton, with his wife Mary Kate and their children Aubree (5) and Easton (2).

-Assistant Coach Scott Saylor - 3rd Year
+Assistant Coach Scott Saylor

 email@example.com | (330) 283-8277

-Assistant Coach Scott Saylor is in his 4th year on the coaching staff at Cuyahoga Community College.
+Assistant Coach Scott Saylor is in his 6th year on the coaching staff at Cuyahoga Community College.
 He is responsible for leading recruiting efforts and is primarily responsible for coaching catchers and infielders.

 In addition to his time at John Carroll, Saylor spent time as an assistant coach at Barberton High School.
 During his playing career, Saylor spent time at Malone University and the University of Akron.
-He graduated in 2012 from the University of Akron with a degree in Sports Management.
+He graduated in 2012 from the University of Akron with a bachelor’s degree in Sports Management.
 Additionally, Scott worked with the All American Baseball Academy conducting camps and lessons for youth and high school players.